 Our Business Block has been recently refurbished to become the home of our Digital and Commerce Faculty, encompassing Business, Computer Science, Media and Economics.
 The faculty is well resourced with four computer rooms equiped with industry standard media editing software.
 The block is now known as iBlock.

-This year, to once again improve our facilities and house increasing student numbers, the school buildings were expanded, with an extension added to the former G Block (now B Block) to house our English and Humanities departments.
-Further development will be taking place over the coming year to increase the number of Science Labs available.
+In addition, improvements to our facilities and to house increasing student numbers, the school buildings were expanded, with an extension added to the former G Block (now B Block) to house our English and Humanities departments.
+There has also been an increase the number of Science Labs available.

 In September 2017 the Willink become a National Teaching School designated by the National College for Teaching & Leadership and is now a strategic partner to the Berkshire Teaching School Hub.